knights-lab/shi7/README.md

 `-m 285 -M 300`

 This sets the minimum read length to 285 and the maximum to 300 when stitching, which is the canonical HMP V4 16S primer coverage region.
 This can be a powerful QC step in and of itself.
+Note: if using the EMP V4 protocol, omit these arguments.

 If you have shotgun sequences, you might not want to try stitching (we recommend trying first and seeing how many stitch):